You can use the DELETE syntax to delete data from a wide table or delete time series that meet the specified conditions from a time series table.

 DELETE FROM sensor WHERE c1 > 'b' OR p2 > 1;Verify the result

-You can execute the SELECT * FROM sensor; statement to check whether the data is deleted.
+Execute the SELECT * FROM sensor; statement to verify that the data is deleted.